coreinfrastructure/best-practices-badge/background.md

 How handle authentication?
-For GitHub projects, can hook into GitHub OAuth... if they can administer a project, then they can report on that project.
+For GitHub projects, can hook into GitHub OAuth... if they can administer a GitHub project, then they can report on that project.
 Probably use &#8220;divise&#8221; module for authentication in Rails, that works with GitHub.